ChengyueGongR/advsoft/README.md

 + `cp PATH_TO_FOLDER/finetune_model.pt PATH_TO_FOLDER/model.pt` and run `python3 -u finetune.py --data data/penn --dropouti 0.4 --dropoutl 0.29 --dropouth 0.225 --seed 28 --batch_size 12 --lr 25.0 --epoch 1000 --nhid 960 --emsize 280 --n_experts 15  --save PATH_TO_FOLDER --single_gpu -gaussian 0  --epsilon 0.028` (for three times)
 + `source search_dy_hyper.sh` to search the hyper-parameter for dynamic evaluation (lambda, epsilon, learning rate) on validation set, and then apply it on test set.

 To use PartialShuffle, add a command `--partial`, we try to use PartialShuffle only in the last finetune and get `54.92` / `52.78` (validation / testing).
-You can download the [pretrained-model]() or train it from scratch.
+You can download the [pretrained-model]() along with the log file or train it from scratch.

 ### WT2 with MoS-AWD-LSTM
 If you want to use `Adv` only, Run the following command: